adjoon/qmk-ardux/users/ardux/layout/remixes/README.md

 In order to make this work, you must define the flag to 'DISABLE_DEFAULT_XXXX_COMBOS' specified in the base .def file.
 You can add this to your remix_shared_defines.h file.
 (There are probably plenty of other places you could define it instead but this makes sense to me)

+## /users/ardux/oled/oled.c
+Sets up OLED behaviour - haven't touched this yet, not sure about remixing it or if you just have to overwrite.
+Has caused at least one headache by expecting things to be defined which I had overwritten while remixing.
+Pay attention to layer_ids.